Enginatics/Oracle-EBS-SQL/CST Item Cost Upload/README.md

 In this case, it is important to remember where an Item Cost has multiple cost elements, then all the cost element records for that item would need to be amended to flag them for update.
 Only records flagged for update are uploaded.
 If all cost elements for an item are to be uploaded, even if some do not require any amendment, then the user must trigger the record to be uploaded by making a change against the record.

 Source Cost Type
+Source Cost Element
+Exclude Source Cost Element
 ----------------
 Optionally specify the source Cost Type from which to download the current Item Costs.
 For the scenarios where you want to amend the current items costs for a Cost Type or want to copy the current item costs for a Cost Type to a different Target Cost Type.

+Additionally you can use the Source Cost Element  and Exclude Source Cost Element to restict the Cost Elements to be downloaded from the Source Cost Type.

 Organization Code
 -----------------